og3niuz/PicoCTF-2019-Writeup/README.md

 # PicoCTF-2019-Writeup

-This CTF was done by @m14ghost
+This CTF's writeups was done by @m14ghost

-Beside, I also refer to the writeup of some other authors.

 # Content Page